obss/trapper/README.md

 experiment file.
 Please look at the `examples/pos_tagging/README.md` for a detailed example.

-## Using Trapper as a Library
+## Examples for Using Trapper as a Library

-We created an `examples` directory that includes example projects to help you get started using trapper.
+We created an `examples` folder that includes example projects to help you get started using trapper.
 Currently, it includes a POS tagging project using the CONLL2003 dataset, and a question answering project using the SQuAD dataset.
-The POS tagging example shows how to use trapper on a task that does not have a direct support from the transformers library.
+The POS tagging example shows how to use trapper on a task that does not have a direct support from Transformers.
 It implements all custom components and provides a complete project structure including the tests.
-On the other hand, the question answering example shows using trapper on a task that transformers library already supported.
+On the other hand, the question answering example shows using trapper on a task that Transformers already supported.
 We implemented it to demonstrate how trapper may still be helpful thanks to configuration file based experiments.

 ### Training a POS Tagging Model on CONLL2003

-Since the transformers library lacks a direct support for POS tagging, we added an [example project](./examples/pos_tagging) that trains a transformer model on `CONLL2003` POS tagging dataset and perform inference using it.
+Since transformers lacks a direct support for POS tagging, we added an [example project](./examples/pos_tagging) that trains a transformer model on `CONLL2003` POS tagging dataset and perform inference using it.
 It is a self-contained project including its own requirements file, therefore you can copy